MF-DEV12/woofwoof/README.md

 ```

 The C++ woff2 library handles the complex font table transformations that make WOFF2 compress so well.
 Instead of linking to C brotli, we provide stub headers and implement the brotli functions in Rust, forwarding to the pure Rust brotli crate.

+## Credits

+This crate was inspired by [bodoni/woff](https://github.com/bodoni/woff), which pioneered the approach of wrapping Google's woff2 C++ library for Rust.

 ## Sponsors